RobloxAPI/doc/CONTRIBUTING.md

 This page provides information on contributing to the Roblox API Reference Documentation project.

+#### Ownership
+It's great if you've spent significant time and effort on a document, but this doesn't mean you "own" it.
+Documents belong to all contributors of the project, so expect content you've written to be revised without mercy.
+Take pride in the contribution, not the content.

 ## Submitting issues
 Issues usually fall into one of a number of types: